Parsa-Sedigh/ardan-go-service-with-kubernetes/pamphlets/day-3.md

 model.go, <domain>.go, order.go, filter.go and ... .

 cview domains have it's own domain and table(a DB view).
 If there are a lot of reports going on, we would have a lot of cview domains rather than core domains.
 We don't want to clutter our core layer.
-So when we get into reports, we wanna use cview packages
+So when we get into reports, we wanna use cview packages.
+Views exist because we have to join data across existing domains.
+But there's still a primary domain in that join.

 Note: We have layers and packages.
 Layers are just folders, but packages are folders with at least one go file in them.